tpeterz/BigData_Kafka/README.md

 - A numeric user rating from 1 to 5

 These events are:
-- Generated inital genre, songs, and platform tables in a folder named `generate_data`
+- Generated initial genre, songs, and platform tables in a folder named `generate_data`
 - Sent by a Kafka **producer**
-- *Previously* - Received by a Kafka **consumer**
+- Received by a Kafka **consumer**, which consumes and optionally processes streamed messages in real time
-- Generated Faker data being stored in Firebase . when reopen project doesnt start from ground zero
+- Generated Faker data is stored in Firebase, so the app doesn't reset to zero when restarted
 - Displayed on a **Flask web interface**
 - Filterable by artist, genre, platform, country, mood, rating, or whether the song was skipped